pmorrell/genotype_conversion/README.md

 - Genotypes in some data files are represented as 'AA', 'AB', or 'BB'.
 This should generally not occur with data directly from Alchemy, but is a problem in some of our data files.
 - Datafiles with a newline ('\n') at the end of the file don't work.
 The genotype_conversion.py returns only the headers.

+# Quality control (QC) on SNP genotyping matrix

+It is often important to perform QC on a SNP data set before proceeding with analysis.

+Here, the data set consists of counts of minor allele frequency.

+This code permits reading in a data set, specified at the top of the code and then filters on the criteria for heterozygosity, missingness, etc.